What Does Board Certification Really Mean?

 State medical boards do not grant Board certification.
 Therefore, a doctor can be licensed but not “board certified” by the Medical Board of California, for example.

-To schedule a consultation with Dr. Granzow, contact our Center of Excellence at (310) 882-6261 of fill out a consultation form.
+To schedule a consultation with Dr. Granzow, contact our Center of Excellence or fill out a consultation form.